arpithindukuri/arpithindukuri.github.io/_posts/2020-03-29-digit-recognition.markdown

 I am using the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
 It contains around 60,000 training examples and around 10,000 test images, all labeled and with ample documentation available online.

-~~This [very helpful post](https://discourse.processing.org/t/how-do-i-import-an-idx3-ubyte-file/3577/3) by Tsskyx at [discourse.processing.org](discourse.processing.org) allowed me to import the training set and labels into Processing quite painlessly.~~
+This [very helpful post](https://stackoverflow.com/a/40430149) by Laurent LAPORTE at Stack Overflow allowed me to import the training set and labels into Python quite painlessly.